pittar/3scale-noobaa/README.md

 This has been tested on:
 * OpenShift Container Platform 4.3.5 (RHPDS)
-* 3Scale 2.8 deployed with the official Operator
+* 3Scale 2.8 deployed with the official Operator (Red Hat Integration - 3Scale, not the "Community" one)

 ### Install Noobaa Operator